basarat/youtube-why-I-dont-use-deserializers/README.md

 > Start with empty `api.ts`

-* We have a type annotation for users that have a first name, optional middle names, and a last name.
+* We have a type annotation for a user Data Transfer Object (DTO) that have a first name, optional middle names, and a last name.
 * And an example `loadUser` which provides an example async response using some mock data.

 > Start with empty `app.ts`